aniruddhapdeshpande99/VPE-Processing-EN-HI/README.md

 * You can watch the Video Presentation of our paper [here](https://www.youtube.com/watch?v=xqBwB6rZ6SM)

 ## Citation
-Please use the following BibTeX to cite our work, or use the link provided by Github that uses our [CITATION.cff](CITATION.cff) file to cite our paper, data and code.
+Please use the following BibTeX to cite our research, use of data and the code.
+Details of the citation can be found in the [CITATION.cff](CITATION.cff) file as well.

 ```
+APA:

 Aniruddha Prashant Deshpande and Dipti Misra Sharma (2023) Processing English Verb Phrase Ellipsis for Conversational English-Hindi Machine Translation.
 In Constantin Orăsan, Ruslan Mitkov, Gloria Corpas Pastor and Johanna Monti (eds.)
 Proceedings of the International Conference on Human-Informed Translation and Interpreting Technology (HiT-IT 2023).
 Naples, Italy, 7-9 July 2023, pp. 325 – 341

+BibTeX:

 @inproceedings{Deshpande_Processing_English_Verb_2023,
 author = {Deshpande, Aniruddha Prashant and Sharma, Dipti Misra},